Your cookie preferences

 Part-fibre

-Part-fibre (or superfast) broadband is currently the most popular type in the UK.
-Run by Openreach, it’s available to over 97% of the country.
+Part-fibre broadband is one of the most popular types of connection in the UK.
+Powered by Openreach, it’s available to over 97% of the country and has been used by most of the UK for the last decade or so.

-It’s referred to as ‘partial-fibre’ because only part of the connection relies on fibre-optic cables.
-They stretch all the way to your local street cabinet, while the rest of the journey to your home uses the same copper phone lines as your landline.
+It’s referred to as ‘part-fibre’ because only part of the connection relies on fibre-optic cables.
+It reaches all the way to your local street cabinet, while the rest of the journey to your home uses the same copper phone lines as your landline.

-Superfast broadband is much faster than fully-copper ADSL broadband, with average speeds between 30-70Mbps, compared to ADSL’s 10Mbps.
-But because it can only connect fibre cables to the local street cabinet, there is a big drop-off in speed once the copper cables take over the rest of the journey.
+It's much faster than full-copper ADSL broadband, with average speeds between 30 and 70Mbps, compared to ADSL’s 10Mbps.
+But because it can only connect fibre cables to the local street cabinet, there is a big drop-off in speed and reliability once the copper cables take over the rest of the journey.

 Full fibre